shiyixu45/Slow_Thinking_with_LLMs/README.md

   <img src="figures/report_1.jpg" alt="report_1" style="zoom:50%;" />

-## Furture Work
+## Future Work

 Despite the promising results, our exploration remains preliminary, and there is still a substantial capacity gap compared to industry-level systems.
 As future work, we plan to investigate how to scale our training approach and extend its capacity to more complex tasks.

-As always, we are committed to keeping our technical approach *open*, and we welcome collaboration and support in computational resources.
+As always, we are committed to keeping our technical approach *open*, and we will release the data, model, and other resources.
+We welcome collaboration and support in computational resources.

 ## Reference